-3.4.1 Waterless Barrel-Sanitation
+3.4.1 Waterless Sanitation

-Barrel-Tank sanitation involves cleaning and sterilizing barrels-tanks before they are used-to age wine.
-Waterless barrel-sanitation has emerged as a method to clean and sterilize barrels-without the use of water.
+Tank sanitation involves cleaning and sterilizing tanks before they are used.
+Waterless sanitation has emerged as a method to clean and sterilize without the use of water.
 In waterless sanitation, the goal is to achieve the same level of cleanliness and microbial control as traditional methods while conserving water resources.
-Waterless barrel-sanitation has gained some popularity in the wine industry due to its water-saving benefits-and maintaining integrity of the oak barrels.
-Reducing water also limits swelling or distortion that can occur with water-based sanitation methods.-In addition to the water savings benefits, waterless sanitation can be more energy-efficient than some water-based methods.
+Waterless sanitation has gained some popularity in the wine industry due to its watersaving benefits.
+In addition to the water savings benefits, waterless sanitation can be more energyefficient than some water-based methods.

 Ultraviolet (UV) sanitation methods are used as an example of a waterless sanitation practice.
-UV sanitation does not use water, steam, chemicals, or ozone to sanitize barrels, representing a substantial savings in materials (water, energy, and chemicals) and other related costs.
+UV sanitation does not use water, steam, chemicals, or ozone to sanitize, representing a substantial savings in materials (water, energy, and chemicals) and other related costs.
 UV sanitation is used by several larger wineries in the Subbasin (G3 Enterprises, 2023).
 Waterless sanitation by UV light reduces water use by an estimated 80 percent (BlueMorph UV, 2023).

-The cost of switching to waterless barrel-sanitation depends on the size of the winery.
+The cost of switching to waterless sanitation depends on the size of the winery.
 Quackenbush (2015) estimates that the initial investment cost is around \$50,000.
 This includes the UV sanitation device, the rolling cart, and necessary probe and power hookups (Quackenbush, 2015).
 Annual operating costs are reported to be lower than standard water-based sanitation practices; Jackson Family Wines estimated a 60 percent reduction in labor and 50 percent reduction in energy costs (Quackenbush, 2015), though the baseline of these costs is unknown.

 Table 3-11.
-Waterless Barrel Sanitation Cost Summary Practice Water Savings Potential, % Upfront Costs (\$) O&M Costs (\$/year) Waterless Barrel Sanitation 80% \$50,000 Data Gaps
+Waterless Sanitation Cost Summary Practice Water Savings Potential, % Upfront Costs (\$) O&M Costs (\$/year) Waterless Sanitation 80% \$50,000 Data Gaps